Their Own Systems Went Down. Then They Admitted Everything

-Ruth Galzzard, Interim Chair of DHCW, addressed it with what she may have intended as levity:
+Ruth Glazzard, Interim Chair of DHCW, addressed it as the session opened:

 "Some people have suggested we may have done that deliberately today, so we've had something to discuss with you."

-— Ruth Galzzard, Interim Chair, DHCW Public Accountability Meeting, January 2026
+— Ruth Glazzard, Interim Chair, DHCW Public Accountability Meeting, 29 January 2026

 The joke landed badly.
 For an organisation whose core function is to keep NHS Wales digital infrastructure running, an outage on the day it is called to account is not a coincidence worth laughing about.
 It is a data point.
 It tells the Welsh public something about the reliability of systems that clinicians and patients depend on every day.